-I offer short-term online psychotherapy for a wide range of mental health issues.
+I offer short-term psychotherapy for a wide range of mental health issues.
 Here a few of my specialties:

 -Anxiety disorders such as panic attacks, fears and phobias